A motorcyclist is more at risk than a car or truck driver.

 - Hazardous road conditions – Potholes, debris, and crumbling pavement are all examples of dangerous road conditions that can lead to a motorcycle accident.

-Because motorcyclists are so exposed, there are often severe injuries associated with motorcycle accidents.
+Because motorcyclists are so exposed and lack the protection of an enclosed vehicle, there are often severe injuries associated with motorcycle accidents.
 Some of these injuries include:

 - Broken bones